Trip7274/Bayt_API/README.md

 	- [X] Arbitrary data exchange endpoints for things like client-wide configs
 	- [X] Docker container management endpoints
     - [ ] Docker image management endpoints
+    - [ ] DockerHub integration (for searching, checking, and pulling images)
 - [ ] Auth & Basic ratelimiting (authorizing both the frontend "client" and user)
 - [ ] Detailed permissions
 	- [ ] Silo arbitrary data folder to each client
 	- [ ] Add a permission to manage clients (with a dangerous disclaimer)
-	- [ ] Add a way to revoke clients without relying on any clients (Helper CLI?)
+	- [ ] Add a way to revoke clients without relying on any clients (OAuth2?)
 	- [ ] Establish permission presets (Simple stat-viewing dashboards need less access than server management clients)
 - [ ] Add Bayt log streaming endpoints
 - [ ] API documentation
 - [ ] Binary distribution across different Linux repos
 - [ ] Docker container implementation (if possible)
 - *----1.0 Release!----*
+- [ ] Add an endpoint to invoke a script on the server (with whitelisted clients + scripts + users)
 - [ ] Plugin support (if practical)
 - *Do feel free to suggest some more features!*